Convert TXT to TOML

 Why Convert TXT to TOML?

-Key Advantages of TOML:
+Key Benefits of Converting TXT to TOML:

 Practical Examples

-Example 1: Application Configuration
+Example 1: Python Project Configuration

-Input TXT file (config.txt):
+Input TXT file (project-info.txt):

 Output TOML file (config.toml):

-Input TXT file (build.txt):
+Input TXT file (crate-info.txt):

-Output TOML file (build.toml):
+Output TOML file (Cargo.toml):

 Frequently Asked Questions (FAQ)

-Q: What is TOML?
+Q: What is TOML format?

-Q: Which programming languages support TOML?
+Q: Which major projects use TOML?